Contact and Overview

 Rhetoric and American Pragmatism

-Welsh, Scott.
-The Rhetorical Surface of Demoracy: How Deliberative Ideals Undermine Democratic Politics.
+- Welsh, Scott.
+The Rhetorical Surface of Democracy: How Deliberative Ideals Undermine Democratic Politics.
 Lanham, MD: Lexington Books, 2013.

 Title: Chair & Associate Professor, Communication Studies